microsoft/typechat.net/README.md

 ## Examples

-To see TypeChat in action, explore the [TypeChat example projects](./examples).
+To see TypeChat in action, explore the [TypeChat example projects](./examples) and [TypeChat Examples Lib](./src/typechat.examplesLib).
 The list below describes which examples will best introduce which concept.
 Some examples or scenarios may work best with gpt-4.

 * Hello World: The [Sentiment](./examples/Sentiment/Program.cs) example is TypeChat's Hello World and a minimal introduction to JsonTranslator.